trustnotwo/xpfetch/README.md

-You must install PowerShell 2.0 before this script will work.
+You must install PowerShell 2.0 for this script to work.
+PowerShell 2.0 requires .NET 2.0 to also be installed.

 Install by running xpfetch.bat as administator, or just running the xpfetch_ps.ps1 file directly in PowerShell.
 Once installed, the script can be ran by typing xpfetch in normal command prompt.